Diego Maradona Family: Soccer Legend’s Ex-Wife Claudia Villafane, Many Children In Spotlight After His Death

 Maradona Was Father To At Least Eight Children

 As The Sun reported, there is not as much known about his family beyond his high-profile relationships.
-The outlet said that he had “at least five children,” including son Diego Sinagra who plays for a club soccer team in Italy, but said there were likely even more.
+The outlet wrote that he had “at least five children,” including son Diego Sinagra, who plays for a club soccer team in Italy, but there were likely even more.

 The Argentine legend did not originally acknowledge paternity of Sinagra, who was born after an alleged affair with a woman in Italy.
 Maradona finally met and grew close to his son in the last two years, speaking highly of him to media in his home country.